 There are various reasons behind assignments in the private industry and most security companies run background checks on their client as a matter of course.
 But if you are tasked as an individual to provide personal protection to someone you should always request a criminal background check on the client and, if necessary, also check with the credit reporting agencies – the last thing you want as a professional close protection officer is to find yourself hired by someone involved in the criminal world.

 A very important factor in an executive protection assignment is the legal contract between the protection company and the executive or his corporation.
 This aspect is often missed.
-No matter if the contract is a one-day assignment or for six months or more, a contract is a very important aspect of an operation as subjects, issues and protocol have to be clearly stated in the contract between you and your client, which could ultimately keep you safe if anything goes wrong.
-Remember, no one will remember the thousand things over the years in your profession which you have done right, the only thing people will remember is your one and only screw-up.
+No matter if the contract is a one-day assignment or for six months or more, a contract is a very important aspect of an operation as subjects, issues, and protocol have to be clearly stated in the contract between you and your client, which could ultimately keep you safe if anything goes wrong.
+Remember, in years to come, no one will remember the one thousand things which you did well, the only thing people will remember is your one and only screw-up.

 The driver was checked out and seemed fine and upon arrival at the hotel and the VIP was settled in his secured suite, I returned to the driver who was stationed at his vehicle and made sure the vehicle would not be compromised in any way.
 I spoke to him briefly and, as I checked over the vehicle, I immediately noticed that the fuel gauge was well below half-way, which could be a major security risk, especially with the additional weight of an armoured vehicle plus driving in a possible hostile environment.
 The thought of running out of petrol with a client sent shivers down my spine.
 When I asked, he answered that his boss did not give him the money to fuel up before departure!
 They were now in breach of security protocol which they had signed off six weeks before the assignment.
 Now every protection office will ask himself; what else has happened?
 Has the driver’s integrity been compromised?
 Will the VIP and protection team be compromised?
 Since the local security company was already in breach of contract, we solved the matter by demanding we immediately relieve the driver of his duties and place our driver into the task.
 Our driver was a native Mexican and knew the streets and routes.

 Working close to your client you may not always be recognised as a close protection specialist, you might be introduced as a business associate, business partner or colleague, personal or public relations assistant, which then enables you to conduct covert protection as you will be able to stay close to the VIP, without too much attention.
-Covert / undercover approach to personal protection can be a very effective form of security.
+A covert/undercover approach to personal protection can be a very effective form of security.

 Some protection assignments are a lot less interesting than others, especially low profile or long-term assignments that require a certain daily routine in functions and duties.
 However never try to create patterns in your assignment; modify your patrol times, change directions of departure, switch vehicles and how the VIP travels, change your pattern randomly and seconds before departure, and also advise the VIP / Client to do the same if his schedule and arrangements allow him to do so.